utku-norman/justhink-ros/README.md

 ```

-7) Start the situation node (i.e. the learning scenario) in a fourth terminal:
+7) Start the situation node (i.e. the learning scenario) in another terminal:
 ```
 sourcejusthink
 sourceqtrobot